-What Exactly is Dog Bile?
+What Exactly Is Dog Bile?

-It's a fluid produced by the dog's liver and its main function is to help the digestion of lipids in the small intestine.
+- It's a fluid produced by the dog's liver, and its main function is to help the digestion of lipids in the small intestine.

 You are hardly aware of bile and digestive juices in dogs until they vomit it up and stain your carpets.
 Bile vomiting, at times accompanied by a white, frothy liquid, typically happens when the dog vomits on an empty stomach or after repeated vomiting once all the food has been brought up.
 Bile is irritating to the stomach when no food is present, so it's best to find out why the bile is presenting in the first place.
-We will look more into this in the next sections.

 Why Would a Dog Vomit Bile?

-Below are some possible causes for vomiting bile in dogs, obviously, you'll need to see your vet for an accurate diagnosis, so this list is not to be used for diagnostic purposes.
-Also, keep in mind that bile vomiting can take place any time a dog vomits on an empty stomach, or has vomited so much, the stomach has been emptied completely of food and now bile is being brought back up.
+Below are some possible causes for vomiting bile in dogs.
+Obviously, you'll need to see your vet for an accurate diagnosis, so this list is not to be used for diagnostic purposes.
+Also, keep in mind that bile vomiting can take place any time a dog vomits on an empty stomach or has vomited so much that the stomach has been emptied completely of food, and now bile is being brought back up.

 Inflammatory Bowel Disease

-At times, a chronic irritation of the dog's intestinal tract may trigger irritable bowel disease which may lead to bile vomiting.
+- At times, chronic irritation of the dog's intestinal tract may trigger irritable bowel disease which may lead to bile vomiting.

 Bilious Vomiting Syndrome

 In this case, the dog vomits bile because his stomach has been empty for too long.
 On an empty stomach, the stomach secretes acids and mucus, and on top of that, bile is produced, which flows into the small intestines.
 When the stomach is empty, there's nothing to absorb the stomach acids/bile, which can be very irritating.
 Soon, the dog feels nauseated, and a cycle of empty stomach-nausea-vomit-empty stomach-nausea-vomit is created.